ImageMagick/MagickCache/README.md

 $ magick-cache -cache-key passkey.txt list /opt/magick-cache  movies
 ```

+Note, expired resources are annotated with an asterisks.

 ## Magick Cache is not just for images

 In addition to a type of image, you can store the image content in its original form, video, or audio as content type of `blob` or metadata with a content type of `meta`: